 Marina Rodriguez , 2019/20 Women's A Squad Captain

-The team trains three times every two weeks, with S&C sessions once a week, and all players are expected to attend these sessions.
-The aim for the team is to maintain their newly acquired position in 1A!
-All in all this is an incredible way to make new friends, have a great time and to get that summer bod ready for the Portugal 2020 (the club’s annual tour!).
+The team trains two times a week, with S&C sessions once a week, and all players are expected to attend these sessions.
+All in all, this is an incredible way to make new friends, have a great time and to get that summer bod ready for the annual club tour!"